Feenix33/CodeHeart-Experiments/README.md

 * 02Spiro - Simple spirograph with differnt draw speed and redraw
 * 03Sim - Simple array based simulation
 * 04Trains - Mimic of the twitter trainspotting bot
-* 05Map - Simple map and animation using path finding
+* 05Map - Simple map and animation using path finding; errors out on some random generation
+* 06Snow - Random drawing of trees, mountains and falling snow